 The Federal Energy Regulatory Commission issued its final approval of the move on Dec.
 30, 2015.
 Cleaner energy from renewable and natural gas resources will replace the power from the New Mexico coal-fired power plant for 53,000 Santa Clara customers.
 The confluence of many different policies and pressures led to this decision, observed Larry Owens, SVP manager of customer services.
 “But mostly, it is because our customers want us to reduce greenhouse gas (GHG) emissions,” he said.

-The commitment to affordable, reliable electricity made coal power a sensible choice in 1980, when SVP partnered with Modesto Irrigation District and Redding Electric Utility to form the M-S-R Public Power Agency .
+Changing times, concerns The commitment to affordable, reliable electricity made coal power a sensible choice in 1980, when SVP partnered with Modesto Irrigation District and Redding Electric Utility to form the M-S-R Public Power Agency.
 The joint power authority purchased an interest in the San Juan Generating Station in 1983 to supplement seasonal hydroelectric generation and reduce the need to buy expensive and often cost-volatile short-term power.

 Over the years, however, concerns grew about the effect of carbon emissions on the environment, and in 2006, California passed the Global Warming Solutions Act, Assembly Bill (AB) 32.
 In keeping with its history of environmental responsibility, Santa Clara launched its own strategy to fight climate change, starting with an inventory of all community emissions.
 Cataloging the city’s sources of emissions gave Santa Clara a good baseline to work with and aligned with the reporting requirements that preceded the carbon cap-and-trade market AB 32 established, starting in 2013, noted Owens.